erlang/otp/README.md

 - @ferd
 - The whole batch of contributors in OTP before Spawnfest.

+## Achievments

+While implementing we figured out that the choice of `else` in EEP-49 was more trouble than expected.
+Not only would it collide with usage of atom `else` but also with the `-else` attribute of epp.

+So we decide to go with `begin ... cond ... end` instead.
+Also trying out the alternative `begin ... catch ... end` in not merged PR [Switch from 'cond' to 'catch' in maybe clauses](https://github.com/spawnfest/eep49ers/pull/10).
+Keyword `cond` was always reserved but not used so far and `catch` is used for exceptions but that usage wouldn't collide.
+We also discussed `cond ... catch ... end` which might or might not collide with the initially indended `cond` expression.

 ## Building

 Nothing should change from regular builds of Erlang/OTP.
 See the [HOWTO/](https://github.com/spawnfest/eep49ers/tree/eep-49/HOWTO) section.